otfried/ipe-tools/snap/README.md

 ## What doesn't work?

+ * The Ipe icon is not shown on the desktop (apparently a bug in snappy).

  * Opening the manual from the Ipe Help menu currently doesn't work (apparently a bug in snappy).
 You can read the manual by opening the file `/snap/ipe/current/ipe/doc/manual.html`.